Bellevue startup Mylio using $25M investment to take photo app to China

 Mylio’s compression product works for photos, videos and documents.
 It allows people to keep everything they need on the device they use most — whether a phone, computer or tablet.

-Mylio’s cloud technology also makes it possible to access the information no matter which device is used.
+Its cloud technology also makes it possible to access the information no matter which device is used.
 Customers can choose to use whichever cloud platform they want and store information securely with Mylio’s technology.

 “We’re trying to return power to the people,” said Vaskevitch, who is an avid photographer himself and has about 500,000 photos on his phone.